ezha8129/ezha8129_9103_tut4/README.md

 This is an animated variation of Piet Mondrian's "Broadway Boogie Woogie".

 Watch as the colours change over time to reveal the original colours and different colour combinations (allow 1-2 minutes).

+### How to view the project?
+Download the zip folder in this repository under 'Code'